-Amazon announced New World last year, and it was one of the most anticipated games coming out this year, mostly because of the fact that it was one of Amazon’s first big releases on PC.
+When Amazon announced New World, it became one of the most anticipated games for many, mostly because it was one of Amazon’s first big releases on PC.
 The game, despite being a fantasy MMO, is set in North America in the 17th century and includes expansion and exploration elements.

-The game was slated to release in May 2020, however, the coronavirus pandemic then pushed the game’s release to August.
-Amazon then announced that it will be delaying New World to Spring 2021, before yet another delay to August of this year, and now to late September.
+New World was originally slated to release in May 2020, but the coronavirus pandemic pushed the game’s release back.
+Amazon then announced that it will be delaying New World to Spring 2021 before another delay to August of this year, and now to late September.